titanproger/docker-nginx-ssl-proxy/README.md

 Reasonable defaults have been chosen with an eye towards a configuration which is more secure by default.
 See https://www.owasp.org/index.php/List_of_useful_HTTP_headers for more information on the headers used.
 These headers can be disabled by setting the `SECURITY_HEADERS` variable to `skip`.
 If your upstream server is itself sending these headers, setting the `SECURITY_HEADERS` variable will avoid the presence of multiple instances of these headers in responses.

+## Proxy protocol support

+Set the `PROXY_PROTOCOL` environment variable to ony non empty value to enable proxy protocol.
+See https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/.
+It can be helpful if your server is behind proxy itself.

 ## Dependencies

    * [nginx](https://hub.docker.com/_/nginx/) - proxy server